VikaAvd/api_automation_petstore/README.md

 # API tests

-This is a basic automation framework for testing https://petstore.swagger.io/ in Python.
+This is a basic automation framework for testing API in Python.

 ## Prerequisites